lightbend-labs/lightbend-emoji/README.md

 ## Bugs

 Sadly, there is no direct mapping to [emoji-cheat-sheet](http://www.emoji-cheat-sheet.com/) or [emoji searcher](http://emoji.muan.co/), because some emoji are mapped directly to glyphs, without [Unicode involvement](http://apps.timwhitlock.info/emoji/tables/unicode), e.g. [:neckbeard:](https://signalvnoise.com/posts/3395-neckbeard).

+## Typesafe Emojr

+For an example of Lightbend Emoji in an Enterprise Mission Critical Environment, please see [Typesafe Emojr](https://github.com/typesafehub/typesafe-emojr).

+Note that Typesafe Emojr has not been Lightbend-rebranded or ported to Scala 2.12+.
+To register your interest in an updated version, please contact Lightbend's enterprise sales team.